-Bad move.
-When I eventually found the Pelni 'office', a tiny shack tucked up a dirty and forgotten dust street, locked and unattended, I realised that Pelni, despite being an Indonesian-wide company, isn't exactly P&O. When someone did arrive and I managed to communicate in broken Indonesian that I wanted to buy a ticket from Maumere to Sulawesi, the women told me that I would have to go to Maumere to buy that ticket, as all they sold in Labuanbajo was tickets from, well, Labuanbajo.
+This turned out to be a bad move.
+I eventually found the Pelni 'office', which turned out to be a tiny shack, locked and unattended, and tucked up a dirty and forgotten dust-laden street; I then realised that Pelni, despite being an Indonesian-wide company, isn't exactly P&O. When someone did arrive and I managed to communicate in broken Indonesian that I wanted to buy a ticket from Maumere to Sulawesi, the women told me that I would have to go to Maumere to buy that ticket, as all they sold in Labuanbajo was tickets from, well, Labuanbajo.
 I later discovered that this wonderful concept applies not only to all Pelni offices, but also to all Merpati offices, Merpati being the domestic airline.
 The thought of being able to book ahead by telephone from one office to the other hasn't quite reached the scrubs, rather making one wonder how the hell anyone gets organised enough to get anywhere in Indonesia.

-Actually, the Hotel of a Thousand Stars, as the staff euphemistically called the boat, was a delightful place to sleep, there being no mosquitoes on the sea; I slept under the stars, snug and warm in my sleeping bag, waking up every now and then to admire the firmament, watch the sun rise or listen to the geckos with their distinctive cry of 'gecko... gecko...'
-Peace reigned, and the following day, the 27th, I lazed on the beach, talking for most of the day to other travellers staying there.
+Actually, the Hotel of a Thousand Stars, as the staff euphemistically called the boat, was a delightful place to sleep, particularly as there were no mosquitoes out on the sea; I slept under the stars, snug and warm in my sleeping bag, waking up every now and then to admire the firmament, watch the sun rise or listen to the geckos with their distinctive cry of 'gecko... gecko...'
+Peace reigned, and the following day I lazed on the beach, chatting for most of the day with other travellers staying there.
 That night I managed to get a bungalow, but it was a little academic, as the next day I had to get up at the crack of dawn to catch the bus to Bajawa.